THE COMPLETE GUIDE 2026

 💡 The Uncomfortable Reality

 Most tourists who rent scooters in Thailand: (1) don’t have a motorcycle license, (2) don’t have an IDP, (3) sometimes skip the helmet, (4) occasionally ride after drinks.
 This means most tourists are NOT actually covered even if they bought travel insurance.
 The rental shop doesn’t check.
 Your insurance will—after the accident, when it matters.
+Genki is the only option that covers tourists without a motorcycle license.

 STEP-BY-STEP GUIDE